CLSC 203 – Gods and Heroes in Greek Literature

 CLSC 304 – Ancient Rome: Republic & Empire

-(Cross-listed as HSTY 304) Growth and development of the Roman state from the unification of Italy in the early third century B.C. to the establishment of the oriental despotism under Diocletian and Constantine.
+This course constitutes the second half of a GER Humanities Sequence on Classical History (although it may be taken without having taken, or before having taken, the first in the sequence, CLSC 302).
+It covers the growth and development of the Roman state from the unification of Italy in the early 3rd century B.C. to the establishment of the oriental despotism under Diocletian and Constantine.
 The growth of empire in the Punic Wars, the uncertain steps toward an eastern hegemony, the crisis in the Republic from the Gracchi to Caesar, the new regime of Augustus, the transformation of the leadership class in the early Empire, and the increasing dominance of the military over the civil structure.
+Lectures and discussion.
 Fulfills Global and Cultural Diversity Requirement.
+Cross-listed as HSTY 304.

 CLSC 324/424 – The Sublime and Grotesque in Literature